 First of all, you need to pay attention to your dog’s poops.
 If they’re too soft, and you can easily tell, they’re more apt to have anal gland issues.

-If you notice they’re soft, a good first step is to increase the amount of bone in the diet by switching to a raw food diet with ground bone in it.
+If you notice they’re soft, a good first step is to increase the amount of bone in the diet.
+Switching to a raw food diet with ground bone in it is a good way to achieve this.
 Already feed raw with ground bone?
 Add extra bone.
 The best kind of bone, in my experience, if a dog isn’t allergic to poultry, is a neck bone: chicken necks, turkey necks, duck necks.
 Neck bones are the bones that I’ve found work the fastest for anal glands.

 I prefer soft bone compared to hard bones, because you want to create calcified pieces in the poop.
 You don’t want a poop coming out looking like white rock – that’s way, way, way too much bone and that can be painful.
 What you do want is poop coming out with pieces of almost like hardened calcium among the regular formed poop.